RAN3000/RAN3000.github.io/_posts/2019-09-14-cameraview-interactivity.md

 That's it!

-As you see you can choose whether to show the overlay in the camera preview `app:layout_drawOnPreview`, in pictures `app:layout_drawOnPictureSnapshot` and/or videos `app:layout_drawOnVideoSnapshot`.
+As you can see you can choose whether to show the overlay in the camera preview `app:layout_drawOnPreview`, in pictures `app:layout_drawOnPictureSnapshot` and/or videos `app:layout_drawOnVideoSnapshot`.

 ## Painting on screen